paypal/nemo-firefox-profile/README.md

 ## Plugin Setup

-You can put your firefox preferences as `firefoxPreferences` property under `driver` property in `config/config.json` like below,
+You can put your firefox preferences in nemo `config/config.json` as `firefoxPreferences` under `driver` property like below,

 ```javascript
  "driver": {